Advancing Object-Centric Process Mining with Multi-Dimensional Data Operations: Evaluation and Discussion

-We evaluated our proposed approach by applying our implementation to analyze real-world Object-Centric Event Log (OCEL) data extracted from educational processes.
+We evaluated our proposed approach by applying our implementation to analyze real-world Object-Centric Event Logs (OCELs) extracted from educational processes following the OCPM$^2$ methodology~\cite{ocpm22025} using PM4Moodle~\cite{miri2026object}.
 The dataset, spanning four consecutive years, was sourced from the Learning Management System (LMS) and pertained to a Business Process Management (BPM) course offered by the Department of Computer and Systems Sciences at Stockholm University.
 This course incorporated diverse BPM activities, such as process modeling, analysis, and mining, delivered through group work and experiential learning~\cite{jalali2018teaching}.
+We focused on extracting the `submit assignment' and `set grade' events to evaluate how the process can be analyzed based on different submissions students made during the course.